Synchronicity versus coincidence: Can we go beyond mere belief or skepticism?

 Synchronicity: One or the other?

-Our perspectives of synchronicity can be spiritual, scientific, psychological, psychic, rational, or more logical.
+Our perspectives of synchronicity can be spiritual, mythical, scientific, psychological, psychic, rational, or more logical.
 Do they have to be opposing?
 Not for Pelinku.
 “They can go hand in hand,” she said.
 For example, when “the spiritual connection can be interwoven into a science route, i.e. metaphysics.”
 She added: “Even the most logical mind can experience a miracle, and the most spiritual mind can take a logical or scientific point of view.”

 Prof. Osman added: “I suspect that many people would make a distinction between rational and psychological.
 The psychological as associated with the messy, the emotional, the chaotic, the biased.
 The rational as pure and uncorrupted, neat and systematic.
 I’m embellishing perhaps, but for me they don’t have to be in opposition to each other.”

-When it comes to synchronicity, we don’t have to be either a believer or a sceptic.
-We can end this article with a quote from another wise person.
+So, rather than considering ourselves either a skeptic or a believer, we can choose to learn from each other.
+Instead of seeing ourselves as one or the other, we can review the current situation and go from there.
+Or, we can just stop for a moment and learn from another very wise man.
 That person is Sonny Kapoor in The Second Best Marigold Hotel film.
 After all, it was he who said: “Coincidence is just a word when you cannot see the bigger plan.”

 Discover more from PERSPECTIVE LIVING MAGAZINE